arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

-# Permission setting for non-root users' usage of Remoteproc Runtime
+# Permission setting for non-root usage of Remoteproc Runtime

-For non-root users to use Remoteproc Runtime, the remoteproc driver and the container engine must be accessible for this user.

-## How to set Remoteproc Runtime to be accessible by non-root users

 ### 1. Make remoteproc driver accessible to the user